 Myasthenia gravis (MG) is a neuromuscular disorder that causes weakness in your voluntary skeletal muscles.
 It can affect people of any age but is

 - muscle weakness in the arms, hands, legs, or feet

 There’s no cure for MG, but early treatment can limit disease progression and help improve muscle weakness.
 Treatment is typically a combination of lifestyle changes, medications, and sometimes surgery.

-A spinal lesion or tumor is an abnormal growth of tissue within or surround the spinal cord or column.
-Spinal tumors can be cancerous or noncancerous, and originate in the spine or spinal column or spread there from another site.
+A spinal lesion or tumor is an abnormal growth of tissue within or surrounding your spinal cord or column.
+Spinal tumors can be cancerous or noncancerous.
+They can originate in the spine or spinal column or spread there from another site.

-Back pain, which is worse at night or increases with activity, is the most common symptom.
+The most common symptom is back pain which worsens at night or increases with activity.
 If the tumor presses on a nerve, it can cause numbness or weakness in the arms, legs, or chest.

-Treatment depends on the type and location of the lesion or tumor, and whether or not it’s cancerous or noncancerous.
-Surgery to remove the tumor, or radiation therapy or chemotherapy to shrink the tumor, can usually resolve leg weakness.
+Treatment depends on the type and location of the lesion or tumor and whether or not it’s cancerous.
+Options to resolve leg weakness include:

 Amyotrophic lateral sclerosis (ALS) is also known as Lou Gehrig’s disease.
-It’s a progressive neurological disease that damages nerve cells and often begins with muscle twitching and weakness in the legs.
+It’s a progressive neurological disease that damages nerve cells and often begins with muscle twitching and leg weakness.

 - difficulty walking or performing daily tasks